Student Resource Manual

 Your well-being and safety are important.
 Being aware of potential dangers and taking the appropriate precautions can help you to avoid problems both on and off campus.
 The city of Tucson is a safe place to live, but remember that your health and safety are your responsibility.
 Check the UA Campus Safety page for a comprehensive list of resources on student safety and well-being.

-As an international student, regardless of visa type, you are required to purchase the UA-sponsored Student Health Insurance Plan.
+As an international student, regardless of visa type, you are required to purchase the UA-sponsored Student Health Insurance Plan, administered by Aetna Student Health.
 More information about the health insurance and its coverage can be found on the Campus Health website and in the Campus Health Presentation on UA Health Insurance.

 Walk-in clinic for non-emergencies